aws/karpenter-provider-aws/website/content/en/v0.35/upgrading/upgrade-guide.md

 This version includes **dual support** for both alpha and beta APIs to ensure that you can slowly migrate your existing Provisioner, AWSNodeTemplate, and Machine alpha APIs to the newer NodePool, EC2NodeClass, and NodeClaim beta APIs.

-Note that if you are rolling back after upgrading to `0.32.0`, note that `0.31.4` is the only version that supports handling rollback after you have deployed the v1beta1 APIs to your cluster.
+Note that if you are rolling back after upgrading to `0.32.0`, note that __only__ versions `0.31.4` support handling rollback after you have deployed the v1beta1 APIs to your cluster.
 {{% /alert %}}

 * Karpenter now uses `settings.InterruptionQueue` instead of `settings.aws.InterruptionQueueName` in its helm chart.
 The CLI argument also changed to `--interruption-queue`.